-Demand

-Desire
+Desire Demand

 1. Meaning 1.
 Meaning

-Desire refers to a mere Demand refers to a

-wish of a person to desire backed by the
+Desire refers to a mere wish of a Demand refers to a desire backed by the ability to

-have a particular ability to pay and the

-commodity. willingness to pay for a
+person to have a particular pay and the willingness to pay for a particular

-particular commodity
+commodity. commodity

-2. Relation with price, 2.
-Relation with price,

-place and time place and time

-Desire has no relation Demand has relation

-with price, place and with price, place and
+2. Relation with price, place and time 2.
+Relation with price, place and time Desire has no relation with price, place and time.
+Demand has relation with price, place and time.

-time. time.